Suchana34/Smart_Contract/README.md

 For more details about solidity head over here - https://solidity.readthedocs.io/en/v0.6.1/

-This smart contract has the simplest implementation i.e transactions of cryptocurrency across any Blockchain network.
+This smart contract has the simplest implementation i.e transactions of cryptocurrency across any Blockchain network in Ethereum virtual machine.
 Investors can buy and sell cryptocurrencies.